brightzheng100/kubernetes-dex-ldap-integration/README.md

 "dex-5f97556766-kcfvl"
 ```

 Yes!
-We now can access pods within `dex` namespace.
+We now can access pods within `dex` namespace, as per the permissions granted.

 ## Generate `kubeconfig`